 While every country music fan knows "Body Like a Back Road" singer Sam Hunt by now, you may not be as familiar with his wife, Hannah.
 It's hard not to fall in love with their relationship.
-I'm personally still swooning from when he serenaded her at the 2017 ACM awards.
-While you can undoubtedly chronicle the road to their love story through Hunt's music through songs like "Break Up in a Small Town" and "Drinkin' Too Much," we wanted to shed some light on who Fowler is outside her marriage.
+Seriously, who didn't swoon when he serenaded her at the 2017 ACM awards?
+While you can undoubtedly chronicle the road to their love story through Hunt's music through songs like "Break Up in a Small Town" and "Drinkin' Too Much," we wanted to shed some light on who Fowler is outside of the couple's relationship timeline.

-Sam Hunt's wife Hannah Lee Fowler grew up in Montevallo, Alabama, inspiring the title of Hunt's 2014 debut album.
-He met Fowler before he moved to Nashville and wrote the album inspired by their relationship and experiences they shared.
+Hunt's wife Hannah Lee Fowler grew up in Montevallo, Ala., inspiring the title of Hunt's 2014 debut album.
+The country singer met Fowler before he moved to Nashville —both were students at the University of Alabama-Birmingham— and wrote the album inspired by their shared experiences.
 If you've listened to the album, you can feel the heartbreak from Hunt.
-They temporarily broke up, and it took Hunt a lot of pleading to convince Hannah to bring him back.
+They temporarily broke up, and it took Hunt a lot of pleading to convince Fowler to bring him back.
 He has claimed that he should have made Fowler a co-writer on that album based on how much she inspired and contributed to the final product.

-Over three months, the country star flew back and forth to Hawaii seven times to convince her to move back.
-The seventh time was a charm, and they were married in Hunt's hometown of Cedartown, Georgia in 2017.
-While it's challenging to track day to day married life between Hunt and Fowler, who doesn't have social media, her sisters often post pictures of her.
-She comes from a large family with multiple siblings, and they are all incredibly close.
+The country star flew back and forth to Hawaii seven times over three months to convince her to move back.
+The seventh time was a charm, and they were married in Hunt's Northwest Georgia hometown, Cedartown, in 2017.
+While it's challenging to track day-to-day married life between Hunt and Fowler when she doesn't have social media, her sisters often post pictures of her.
+She comes from a large family with multiple siblings, and they all seem incredibly close.
 Her father, Scott Fowler, is a pastor where he lives in Hannah's hometown with her mother, Linda Fowler.
-A big family is putting it mildly since she has six brothers and sisters: Joshua, Rebekah, Sarah, Jonathan, Elizabeth.
+A big family is putting it mildly since she has five siblings: Joshua, Rebekah, Sarah, Jonathan and Elizabeth.
 She's also a nurse, who, as her sister Rebekah puts it, "Saves lives on the reg."